nunziati/Gly-pipe/README.md

 - Minimized vesrions of the mutant structures are saved in "minimized".
 - Fpocket results are stored in "results_fpocket".

-Energy minimization is needed to check the stability of each structure produced by GlyPipe.
+Energy minimization allows to check the stability of each structure produced by GlyPipe.
 - This is a resource-demanding step, and can be deactivated by setting the "do_minimize" parameter to False inside the script.
 - Sometimes, results are meaningful also without minimizing the structure.
 - GlyPipe can be used to build mutant structures which will be minimized later on a more powerful calculator.